Anwar8/Blaze/README.md

   - [x] Additional reading particularly on implementation of $\boldsymbol{T}$ and $\boldsymbol{K}_G$
 - [ ] ~~`Kokkos` Lectures Module 6: Internode: MPI and PGAS (approximately 40 minutes out of the total is about MPI)~~
 #### Week of 18 Mar (06)
-- [ ] Add geometric nonlinearity to Blaze (4/6)
+- [x] Add geometric nonlinearity to Blaze (4/6)
-  - [ ] Stress and element resistance forces
+  - [x] Read on Stress and element resistance forces
-  - [ ] Geometric and tangent stiffness?
+  - [x] Read on Geometric and tangent stiffness?
-  - [ ] Nonlinear corotational transformation?
+  - [x] Read on Nonlinear corotational transformation?
 - [x] `Kokkos` Lectures Module 6: Internode: MPI and PGAS (approximately 40 minutes out of the total is about MPI)
 - [x] `Kokkos` Lectures Module 8: Kernels: Sparse and Dense Linear Algebra
 #### Week of 25 Mar (05)
 - [ ] Add geometric nonlinearity to Blaze (5/6)
+  - [x] Implement the calculation of element strains, stresses and nodal forces
-  - [ ] Implement the geometric stiffness for the beam-column lecture
+  - [ ] Implement the geometric stiffness for the beam element
+  - [ ] Map-out the geometrically nonlinear transformation object
 #### Week of 01 Apr (04)
 - [ ] Add geometric nonlinearity to Blaze (6/6)
   - [ ] Final assembly and load-incrementation